• Services Top

 In recent years, frequent natural disasters (earthquakes, floods, landslides, tsunamis, volcanic eruptions, etc.) and infectious diseases (COVID-19, etc.) have not only threatened people's lives but also have had a great impact on corporate activities.
 Under such circumstances, for the logistics industry, BCP is not a mere plan to continue business, but preparation to work toward and contribute to the restoration of medicines, food, and social infrastructure that is the basis for life in the affected areas.
 We believe our social mission is to protect people's lives.
 Protecting a company's business also protects the livelihood of its employees.
 Therefore, the Group has decided on a BCP (Business Continuity Plan) policies and measures, and implemented measures to fulfill the responsibilities of the entire group at the BCM Committee (Business Continuity Management Committee) chaired by the President and Representative Director in order to provide high-quality services to customers and protect the livelihood of employees without interrupting business even when risks occur.

-With the "BCM Committee" as the supreme resolution body, our group's BCP is promoting under the following system.
+With the "BCM Committee" as the supreme resolution body, our group's BCP is being promoted under the following system.

 BCM Committee